tbiron59/Data-Science-Projects/U.S. Census Bureau - Predictive Analysis/README.md

 ### *MS Data Analytics Project*

-This folder contains the files for the U.S. Census Bureau - Predictive Analysis
+This folder contains the files for the U.S. Census Bureau - Predictive Analysis project.

 #### Goal of Project